anisul-Islam/html-documentation/README.md

 - `<th>` tag is used to create table header cell.
 - `<caption>` tag is used to create table caption.

+- Table Attributes:
+  border: Specifies the width of the table's border.
+  cellpadding: Specifies the space between the cell content and its borders.
+  cellspacing: Specifies the space between cells.

 - Follow the image to understand td, tr,
   ![table](images/table.png)